vikdevelop/SaveDesktop/wiki/periodic-saving/pt.md

 Default directory for periodic saving is `/home/user/Downloads/SaveDesktop/archives`, but you can choose custom directory.

 ### Filename format
-If you want to give a filename format for periodic saving files other than `Latest_configuration`, it is possible, even with spaces.
+If you want to give a filename format for periodic saving files other than `Latestconfiguration`, it is possible, even with spaces.
 Since version 2.9.6, variable `{}` doesn't work for setting the today date because now, in every periodic saving, the original backup file is overwritten.

-_If you have any questions, you can use Github issues._

 {% include footer.html %}